About Shinrin-Yoku or Forest Bathing

 Hey there!
 I'm Amelia

-If you or someone you care about are open to a forest bathing experience in Singapore, feel free to complete the interest form or reach out to me via email at amelialimyar@gmail.com or WhatsApp at 96469657.
+If you or someone you care about is keen and open to a forest bathing experience in the bustling little city of Singapore, feel free to follow us on Eventbrite or reach out to Amelia via email at amelialimyar@gmail.com or WhatsApp message at 96469657.